ICT4LT Module 3.2

 The subject specialist - usually a language teacher - is the key member of CALL project development team.
 He/she is responsible for providing the content and pedagogical input.
 Most CALL development projects require more than one subject specialist.
 The term content provider is also used to describe this person's function in the team.

-The team must have at least one member who is capable of using an appropriate authoring tool, e.g.
+The team must have at least one member who is capable of using an appropriate authoring tool, either a dedicated CALL authoring program or a multipurpose authoring package: see Module 2.5, Introduction to CALL authoring programs.

-A language teacher can achieve good results with a dedicated CALL authoring program, but the multipurpose authoring packages mentioned above require a considerable degree of programming expertise in order to get the best results.
-A language teacher can achieve reasonable results with such packages if he/she is willing to persevere, but the time taken to learn a complex package such as Director will probably outweigh the benefits.
-The team should therefore include a programmer who is familiar with the chosen authoring tool.
-Alternatively, the programmer may feel more at home writing in a high-level programming language such as Visual Basic or C++, both of which the average language teacher would not consider using.
+A language teacher can achieve good results with a dedicated CALL authoring program, but multipurpose authoring packages require a considerable degree of ICT expertise in order to get the best results.
+A language teacher can achieve reasonable results with such packages if he/she is willing to persevere, but the time taken to learn a multipurpose authoring package will probably outweigh the benefits.
+The team should therefore include an programmer who is familiar with the chosen authoring tool.
+Alternatively, the programmer may feel more at home writing in a programming language, which the average language teacher would not consider using.
 Unless the language teacher decides to go it alone - which is inadvisable - a CALL development project requires, at the very least, close collaboration between language teacher and programmer.
-The programmer, acting on the language teacher's advice, will create a set of templates that form the basis of the multimedia CALL package that will be developed.
+The programmer, acting on the language teacher's advice, can create a set of templates that form the basis of the CALL package that will be developed.
 The advantage of this template approach to authoring, which is described in Section 4, is that the subject specialist does not have to do any actual programming.
 The programmer designs the templates, and the subject specialist provides the content.

 An important factor to bear in mind at an early stage is graphic design.
 A program may be very well designed content-wise and it may run very smoothly, but it will fail to achieve its aim if careful graphic design is not taken into account.
 It is highly desirable to call upon the services of a qualified graphic designer to produce pictures and icons, and to advise on fonts, colour, screen layout, etc: see Section 3.
 Such a person will be familiar with packages such as Adobe Illustrator and Adobe Photoshop.
 Graphic designers often have a background in photography.
 If not, the services of a professional photographer will be required - or, at the very least, a very good amateur photographer.